mlipski00/Spring_Continuous_Integration/README.md

-## Continuos integration implemented by CircleCI
+## Continuous integration implemented by CircleCI